omeka-s-modules/StaticSiteExport/README.md

 ### Building a static site

-After exporting a static site, you can unzip the resulting ZIP file and immediately use [Hugo](https://gohugo.io/) to build and view the static site:
+After exporting a static site, you can unzip the resulting ZIP file and immediately use [Hugo](https://gohugo.io/) to build the site, run a local testing server, and view the site:

 ```
-$ cd /path/to/static-sites/
+cd /path/to/static-sites/
-$ unzip <export-name>.zip
+unzip <export-name>.zip
-$ cd <export-name>/
+cd <export-name>/
-$ hugo server
+hugo server
 ```

-After the build is complete, follow the instructions and go to the specified web server in your browser.
+After the build is complete, follow the instructions in your terminal and go to the specified web server in your browser.
+If your site is very large, you may need to disable the default "watch for changes and recreate" behavior by running `hugo server --watch=false`.

+When you are ready to deploy your site, just run `hugo` in your project directory.
+See Hugo's documentation to learn more about how to use the [command line interface (CLI)](https://gohugo.io/commands/) to manage your site, and how to [host and deploy](https://gohugo.io/host-and-deploy/) your site.

 ## Developer notes